-Other investments include non-marketable securities (carried at cost, net of any impairments loss), non -marketable warrants (carried at fair value) and certain preferred securities, received in exchange for debt instruments, carried at a book basis, initially determined using the estimated fair value on the exchange date.
+Other investments include non-marketable securities (carried at cost, net of any impairments loss), non -marketable warrants (carried at fair value) and certain convertible preferred securities, received in exchange for debt instruments, carried at a book basis, initially determined using the estimated fair value on the exchange date.
 The Company has no significant influence or control over the entities that issue these investments.
 These investments are reviewed on a periodic basis for other-than-temporary impairment.
 The Company reviews several factors to determine whether a loss is other-than-temporary.
 These factors include but are not limited to: (i) the length of time an investment is in an unrealized loss position, (ii) the extent to which fair value is less than cost, (iii) the financial condition and near term prospects of the issuer and (iv) our ability to hold the investment for a period of time sufficient to allow for any anticipated recovery in fair value.
-For the years ended June 30, 2012 and 2011, the Company recorded impairment losses related to other investments of \$575,000 and \$607,000, respectively.
+For the years ended June 30, 2013 and 2012, the Company recorded impairment losses related to other investments of \$62,000 and \$575,000, respectively.
+As of June 30, 2013 and 2012, the allowance for impairment losses was \$2,873,000 and \$2,811,000, respectively.